hiridavid/trial-and-error/README.md

 > git checkout -b `branchname`

-create a new branch & switch to it
+builds a new branch & switch to it

 > git diff `branchname`

-shows what code changed on this branch compared to branchname
+shows what code changed on current branch compared to branchname

 > git merge `branchname`

-merge branchname into this branch (scarcely used)
+merge branchname into this branch (only used locally, remotely you make pull requests instead)

+> git branch -d `branchname`

+delete branch LOCALLY

+> git push `origin` --delete `branchname`

+delete branch REMOTELY

 <br>